Man in financial sector working on mobile device and laptop. Image courtesy of Shutterstock.

-Beyond having to follow basic retention schedules and compliance measures, organizations in highly regulated industries must adhere to more stringent requirements such as SEC Rule 17a-4.
-Failure to comply with these regulations have landed companies into some pretty hot water.
-An annual report by the U.S Securities and Exchange Commission stated that in 2018 alone, 821 enforcement actions resulted in $3.9 billion in disgorgement and penalties.
+Beyond having to follow basic retention schedules and compliance measures, organizations in highly regulated industries must adhere to more stringent requirements like SEC Rule 17a-4.
+Failure to comply with these regulations has landed companies into some pretty hot water.
+An annual report by the U.S Securities and Exchange Commission stated that in 2021 alone, 697 total enforcement actions were filed and the SEC obtained judgements and orders for nearly $2.4 billion in disgorgement and more than $1.4 billion in penalties.

 What is SEC Rule 17a-4 and which organizations are impacted?

-Rule 17a-4 is part of a regulation issued by the US Securities and Exchange Commission (SEC) in accordance with the US Securities Exchange Act of 1934.
-Under this Act, organizations that operate in the financial service industry (including stockbrokers and brokerage firms) must comply with requirements for electronic data storage.
-This includes aspects such as retention period, discoverability, accessibility, and accountability.
+SEC Rule 17a-4 is part of a regulation issued by the US Securities and Exchange Commission (SEC) in accordance with the US Securities Exchange Act of 1934.
+Under this Act, any organizations that operate in the financial service industry (including stockbrokers and brokerage firms) must comply with certain requirements for electronic data storage.
+That includes aspects such as retention period, discoverability, accessibility, and accountability.

-More specifically, this rule requires that financial firms retain and index records of transactions on indelible media and provide immediate accessibility for this content for two years, and non-immediate access for a minimum of six years.
+Rule 17a-4, specifically, requires that financial firms retain and index records of transactions on indelible media and provide immediate accessibility to this content for two years, and non-immediate access for a minimum of six years.
 There should be duplicate records kept at an off-site location for the same amount of time.
-Other communications, including (but not limited to) physically written communication, emails, and instant message should also be retained for three to six years, period dependent on the documents at issue.
+Other communications, including (but not limited to) physically written communication, emails, and instant message should also be retained for three to six years, period dependent on the documents.